Karo4a/DocumentGenerator/README.md

 cd DocumentGenerator

 # Configure the database connection
-# Edit appsettings.json in DocumentGenerator.Api/ to set your SQL Server connection string
+# Connection string is in DocumentGenerator.Api/appsettings.json (key: "DefaultConnection").
+# For EF Core migrations, the same string is hardcoded in
+# DocumentGenerator.Context/DocumentGeneratorDesignTimeDbContextFactory.cs.

 # Run the API
 dotnet run --project DocumentGenerator.Api